 - Other debts

-According to the IRS Code, Section 6015(f) regarding innocent spouse relief, you are also entitled to equitable relief of liability of the taxes that were not paid with joint-filed tax returns.
+According to the IRS Code, Section 6015(f) regarding innocent spouse relief, you are also entitled to the equitable relief of liability of the taxes that were not paid with joint-filed tax returns.
 To request or receive innocent spouse relief, however, you must file for relief no later than two years after the date that the IRS first attempted to collect taxes from you.
 Failure to do so could lock you out from receiving financial relief.
-Speaking with an experienced Enrolled Agent can help inform you of the various intricacies that surround innocent spouse relief and ensure that you follow the requirements in order to qualify for the benefits.
+Speaking with an experienced Tax Preparer can help inform you of the various intricacies that surround innocent spouse relief and ensure that you follow the requirements in order to qualify for the benefits.

 How do I qualify for innocent spouse relief?